-Walking and rambling trails in Ireland have become very popular in recent times.
-There are three main walking schemes in Ireland for walking route developments:
+Walking and rambling trails have become very popular in recent times.
+There are 3 main walking schemes for walking route developments:

-However, it's important to remember that there are certain restrictions in Ireland that apply to those walking or rambling across private property.
+However, it's important to remember that all land is in private or State ownership, and there are certain restrictions that apply to those walking or rambling.

-The National Trails Offic (NTO) of the Irish Sports Council is responsible for the registration and regulation of all Waymarked Way - walking route developments in Ireland.
-The NTO assists and works in close association with all local authorities, Local Sport Partnerships and local communities throughout the country in the development of new trails and in the promotion of existing trails.
+The National Trails Office (NTO) of Sport Ireland is responsible for the registration and regulation of all Waymarked Trails - walking route developments in Ireland.
+The NTO assists and works in close association with all local authorities, local sport partnerships and local communities throughout the country in the development of new trails and in the promotion of existing trails.

-Waymarked Ways are paths that are developed with the agreement and support of landowners whose lands are crossed on the route.
+Waymarked Trails are paths that are developed with the agreement and support of landowners whose lands are crossed on the route.
 They are not necessarily rights-of-way, although old roads and paths are used on many of these walking routes, which are all waymarked and signposted.
-There are over 40 National Waymarked Way around Ireland , including the Wicklow Way, Kerry Way, Burren Way, and there are many shorter walks that are associated with these larger developments.
-It is possible to search and find information on all National Waymarked ways on the irishtrails.ie website.
+There are over 40 National Waymarked Trails around Ireland, including the Wicklow Way, Kerry Way, Burren Way, and there are many shorter walks that are associated with these larger developments.
+It is possible to search and find information on all National Waymarked Trails on the irishtrails.ie website.

-For details of local accomodation around ireland, contact your local tourist office or see Fáilte Ireland's (the Irish tourist board's) website.
+For details of local accommodation contact your local tourist office or see Fáilte Ireland's (the Irish tourist board's) website.

 Maps and guidebooks are available for all trails that are approved by the NTO.

-Contact your local authority, Local Sports Partnership Co-ordinator or the Irish Sports Council directly if you require any information on establishing a walking route in your area.
+Contact your local authority, local sports partnership coordinator or Sport Ireland directly if you require any information on establishing a walking route in your area.

 Slí na Sláinte, meaning "Path to Health", is a scheme developed by the Irish Heart Foundation to encourage people of all ages and abilities to walk for leisure and good health.